akhilyadav007/rails-rake-task/README.md

 $ whenever --update-crontab

- To run in local host!
+ #To run in local host!
 --------------------------------------------------------------------

 To update your local crontab in development mode, you'll need to run the whenever command manually, instead of relying on the included Capistrano tasks to do it for you. whenever --update-crontab --set environment=development should do the trick.

 From there, you can run crontab -l to ensure that your crontab file was written.
 Your job should be running every 2 minutes now.
 Note, you won't ever see any text in your console; the runner occurs in a new process

+#run this below command on local host for schedular whenever gem use

+crontab -r
+--update-crontab --set environment=development
+crontab -l